ypid/dotfiles/README.md

 ## Shortcut “Namespaces”

-* Use on key with modifiers for actions which might be used repeatable or toggle something like | in normal mode which toggles comments for the line or ❤ (Shift+Layer3Mod+w) which closes one window or split.
+* Use one key with modifiers for actions which might be used repeatable or toggle something like | in normal mode which toggles comments for the line or ❤ (Shift+Layer3Mod+w) which closes one window or split.

 #### Free shortcuts